Here our some of our favourite hotspots that a history-lover won’t want to miss on a visit to the Yorkshire Dales.Read more...

 We tend to place more value on wilderness today, so much so that this valley is one of the most popular tourist destinations in Yorkshire.

 To escape the crowds try heading away from the valley-bottom roads, up the fell-sides or into one of the tributary side valleys like Coverdale, Bishopdale or Raydale.
-Alternatively, visit the main valley at off-peak times, especially aft er heavy rain when its many spectacular waterfalls are at their best.
+Alternatively, visit the main valley at off-peak times, especially after heavy rain when its many waterfalls are at their most spectacular.